 We are redesigning the Little Room in consultation with Vision Australia.
+New versions are now available to order.

 The Little Room is part of Dr Lilli Nielsen’s Active Learning approach and is included in CAP’s range of specialised equipment.
 The basis of Active Learning is that children are encouraged, supported, facilitated and allowed to explore their environment in their own time and be responsible for their own touch, sounds and learning.
 As children learn to interact with their environment and make changes to objects and sounds around them they learn to put these connections together and develop a greater sense of where and who they are in their world.